taiti101/Assignment02_2420/README.md

 The script has a function that shows how to use it.
 If options are incorrect or information is missing, it provides a quick guide on proper usage.

 ---
+## The code

+Here is the code and my explanation,

 ```
 Root() {